iml130/sola/applications/docs/optimaflow/round_robin.md

 ## Interaction
-- Task Assignnment starts when RoundRobinInitiator receives MFDLScheduler (addMaterialFlow)
+- Task Assignment starts when RoundRobinInitiator receives MFDLScheduler (addMaterialFlow)
     - invoked by CppsManager
     - for each task, assignTask(task) is called
         - calls `chooseParticipantForTask` where the specific task assignment strategy is implemented (Round Robin)